Chauncey Billups: Return to Denver (2008–2011)

-On November 3, 2008, Billups was traded to the Denver Nuggets along with Antonio McDyess and Cheikh Samb for Allen Iverson.
+On November 3, 2008, Billups was traded back to his hometown team the Denver Nuggets along with Antonio McDyess and Cheikh Samb for Allen Iverson.
 Pistons GM Joe Dumars said that it was "the hardest and toughest" move he had made as a general manager, describing Billups as "... a guy that I have looked at as a little brother."

 Billups chose the #7 jersey to honor Denver Broncos quarterback John Elway, since two of his other favorite numbers, 1 and 4, were already worn by J. R. Smith and Kenyon Martin, respectively.
 He played his first game of the Nuggets' 2008–09 season on November 7, 2008.
 He recorded 15 points, four rebounds and three assists in 30 minutes of play in a 108–105 Nuggets' home win.
 Billups was the only Nugget to be selected to the 2009 NBA All-Star Game.
 He finished the season averaging 17.7 points and 6.4 assists per game.

 With Billups and Carmelo Anthony, the Nuggets accomplished a number of franchise milestones.
 Their 54–28 record matched a franchise record, and their 27–14 start was also a franchise record for wins in the first half of a season.
 This also marked the first time in the franchise's history the team had gotten 50 wins in back-to-back seasons.
 They led the Northwest division for much of the season, eventually winning the division and gaining the number two seed in the Western Conference, matching the highest the team had ever been seeded for the playoffs.
-In the first round, they defeated the New Orleans Hornets in 5 games, which included a record-equaling 58-point margin-of-victory.
+In the first round, they defeated the New Orleans Hornets in 5 games, which included a record-equaling 58-point margin of victory.
 Billups also set a Nuggets franchise record with the most three-pointers in a playoff game with 8, and his 19 three-pointers in total is a Nuggets record for threes made in a playoff series.
 In his first year with the Nuggets, Billups led them back to the NBA Conference Finals for the first time since 1985.
 They would play the Lakers for the second straight year (the Lakers had swept them in the first round the year before).
 The Nuggets would ultimately lose the series 4–2.
-This was Billups' 7th straight conference finals.
-He joined Magic Johnson, Michael Cooper, Kareem Abdul-Jabbar, and Kurt Rambis as the only players to accomplish this feat since the Boston Celtics of the 1950s and 1960s led by Bill Russell.
+This was Billups's 7th straight conference finals.
+He joined Magic Johnson, Michael Cooper, Kareem Abdul-Jabbar and Kurt Rambis as the only players to accomplish this feat since the Boston Celtics of the 1950s and 1960s led by Bill Russell.
 Billups finished the season sixth in voting for the 2009 NBA Most Valuable Player Award.
 He was also selected to his second All-NBA Third Team.